Have you taken an online course over the last few months? How about over the last several years?

 ● LinkedIn Learning (formerly Lynda.com, acquired by LinkedIn).
 LinkedIn Expert Viveka von Rosen, Cofounder and Chief Visibility Officer at Vengreso, creates LinkedIn courses on topics, such as B2B Marketing and Branding, and hosts them on LinkedIn Learning.

-How to Promote: Market your course - as you would any other promotion - using a variety of social channels, content types, and strategies.
+Market your course - as you would any other promotion - using a variety of social channels, content types, and strategies.
 Test Facebook ads, use your email list, and create media (podcast and video interviews).
-Ultimately you want to drive traffic to your course sign up page.
+Ultimately you want to drive traffic to your course sign-up page.

 Note: if you use a platform like Udemy, they will help you market.
 Do your research to find the solutions that work best for your technical skill, budget, and needs.